Wind and Cloud 2

-Wind and Cloud 2 is a Taiwanese television series based on Hong Kong artist Ma Wing-shing's manhua series Fung Wan.
-The series was first broadcast on CTV in Taiwan in 2004.
-Even though the series is marketed as a sequel to Wind and Cloud (2002), it was produced by a different company and is loosely connected to Wind and Cloud.
-Vincent Zhao and Peter Ho reprised their roles as the titular characters from the first series.
+Wind and Cloud 2 is a Chinese–Taiwanese wuxia television series adapted from the Hong Kong manhua series Fung Wan by Ma Wing-shing, and first aired on Tianjin TV in mainland China on 15 January 2005.
+Even though Wind and Cloud 2 is marketed as a sequel to Wind and Cloud (2002), it was produced by a different team and starred a completely new cast except the lead actors Vincent Zhao and Peter Ho, who reprised their roles as the titular protagonists.

-Plot
+Synopsis

-The series is based on the Heaven School story arc of the manhua series.
+The series is based on the "Heaven's Gate" story arc of the manhua series.
 A mysterious stranger wearing an ice mask approaches Nie Feng and tells him he has the ability to resurrect the dead.
-To everyone's surprise, the stranger revives Di-er Meng, Nie Feng's lover, who had died earlier.
-However, Nie Feng and Bu Jingyun gradually realise that they are falling under his control and being manipulated by him.
-The stranger, who claims to be a god and possesses supernatural powers, is revealed to be Dishitian, the leader of Heaven School, a martial arts school.
-Several well-known fighters have joined the Heaven School either out of fear of Dishitian or temptation by the rewards he offers.
+To everyone's surprise, the stranger revives Di-er Meng, Nie Feng's lover who had died earlier.
+Nie Feng and Bu Jingyun gradually realise that they are falling under the stranger's control and being manipulated by him.
+The stranger, who claims to be a god and possesses supernatural powers, reveals himself to be Dishitian, the leader of a mysterious martial arts clan called Heaven's Gate.
+Several well-known martial artists in the wulin have joined Heaven's Gate either out of fear of Dishitian or temptation by the rewards he offers.

 Dishitian's intentions become clear later.
-He is planning to recruit the fighters – including Nie Feng and Bu Jingyun – who wield the seven most powerful weapons in the jianghu (martial artists' community) to join him in his quest to slay a dragon and obtain a precious Dragon Orb, which can boost a martial artist's inner energy by several times after consumption.
-The mission is successful but the Orb breaks into pieces and the fragments end up in different locations.
-In greed, Dishitian consumes more pieces than his body can take, and suffers severe internal injuries.
-His treacherous servant, Duan Lang, seizes the opportunity to kill him and absorb his powers.
-Duan Lang then morphs into the Qilin Demon and becomes a dangerous threat to the jianghu.
+He is planning to recruit the fighters – including Nie Feng and Bu Jingyun – who wield the seven most powerful weapons in the wulin to join him in his quest to slay a dragon and obtain a magical orb which can boost his neigong by several times after consumption.
+The mission is successful but the orb shatters and the pieces end up in different locations.
+In greed, Dishitian consumes more pieces than his body can take, and ends up in a zouhuorumo state.
+His treacherous servant, Duan Lang, seizes the opportunity to kill him and absorb his neigong.
+Duan Lang then morphs into the Qilin Demon and becomes a dangerous threat to the wulin.
 Nie Feng and Bu Jingyun join forces to defeat Duan Lang.